 The Challenges of Proving Texting and Driving in Virginia Beach

 Virginia law prohibits any form of cell phone usage while driving by minors and school bus drivers.
 All other drivers have to abide by the stipulations of VA Code § 46.2-1078.1.
 It prohibits using handheld personal communication devices for typing or reading text messages.

 However, proving violations of the law is not easy.
 It takes evidence, which is nearly impossible to obtain for the average citizen.
 At CAIL, we know exactly where to look for evidence.
 We subpoena drivers to grant us access to their phone records and social media accounts and also subpoena phone companies to provide records of their clients’ text messages.
 We do not rest until we obtain the compensation our client deserves.

 Schedule a Consultation with a CAIL Car Accident Lawyer in Virginia Beach

 If you’ve been injured by a distracted driver, contact a Virginia Beach Auto Accident Lawyer now!
 It is the best way to receive answers, advice, and assistance.
-Our team will gladly help you prove texting and driving and obtain you a fair compensation.
-Secure their help by calling 1-800-HURT-123 or sending your case details to firstname.lastname@example.org.
+Our team will gladly help you prove texting and driving and obtain you fair compensation.
+Secure their help by calling 1-800-HURT-123 or filling out our online contact form.